itssHimanshuAgarwal/rushes/README.md

 # RUSHES

 **AI Post-Production Suite for AI Filmmakers.** Drop a folder of AI-generated clips.
-RUSHES analyzes every frame, scores quality, flags continuity breaks, generates sound design and music, and assembles the final film — all in about 30 seconds.
+RUSHES analyzes every frame, scores quality, flags continuity breaks, generates sound design and music, and assembles the final film all in about 30 seconds.

-> Built for **Big Screen Hack London 2026** · Builder Track.

 ![RUSHES dashboard](docs/screenshot.png)